Vericel (VCEL)

 Dominick Colangelo, President & CEO

-Nick Colangelo joined Vericel in 2013, bringing over 20 years of executive management and corporate development experience in the biopharmaceutical industry.
-Prior to Vericel, he served as President and CEO of Promedior, Inc. He spent nearly a decade with Eli Lilly and Company, where he held positions such as Director of Strategy and Business Development for Lilly's Diabetes Product Group and was a founding Managing Director of Lilly Ventures.
-Mr. Colangelo has extensive experience in the acquisition, development, and commercialization of products across various therapeutic areas.
-He holds a B.S.B.A. in Accounting and a J.D. degree.
+Nick Colangelo joined Vericel in 2013 with more than twenty years of executive management and corporate development experience in the biopharmaceutical industry.
+He spent nearly a decade with Eli Lilly and Company, where he held positions as Director of Strategy and Business Development for Lilly's Diabetes Product Group and served as a founding Managing Director of Lilly Ventures.
+He is credited with spearheading the acquisition of MACI and Epicel, which transformed the company into the commercial-stage Vericel.

 Joe Mara, Chief Financial Officer

-Joe Mara joined Vericel in 2021 with more than 20 years of financial, strategic, and operational experience, including over 14 years in the biotech industry.
-Most recently, he served as Vice President, Finance and Head of Investor Relations at Biogen Inc. At Biogen, Mr. Mara held several finance leadership roles, including Vice President, Global Financial Planning and Analysis and Strategic Corporate Finance, and Vice President, U.S. Finance and Operations.
-Before Biogen, he held finance and strategy roles in the financial services and technology industries, including at Thomson Reuters Corporation and Fidelity Investments.
-He earned a B.A. in Economics and International Studies and an M.B.A.
+Joe Mara joined Vericel in 2021, bringing over 20 years of financial, strategic, and operational experience, including more than 14 years in the biotech industry.
+Prior to Vericel, he served as Vice President, Finance and Head of Investor Relations at Biogen Inc., where he held various finance leadership roles, including Vice President, Global Financial Planning and Analysis and Strategic Corporate Finance, and Vice President, U.S. Finance and Operations.
+He also held finance and strategy roles at Thomson Reuters Corporation and Fidelity Investments.

 Mike Halpin, Chief Operating Officer

 Dr. Jonathan Hopper joined Vericel in August 2018.
-Prior to that, he was the Senior Medical Director, Orthopedic Clinical Development at Ferring Pharmaceuticals.
-Dr. Hopper has also held senior medical roles such as Vice President, Global Medical Director at Stryker, and served as the Senior Medical Officer for the UK Medicines and Healthcare products Regulatory Agency.
+He has over 15 years of experience in the clinical research industry.
+His previous roles include Senior Medical Director, Orthopedic Clinical Development for Ferring Pharmaceuticals, and Vice President, Global Medical Director for Stryker Corporation.
+Dr. Hopper also possesses significant medical device regulatory experience, having served as a Senior Medical Officer for the UK Medicines and Healthcare products Regulatory Agency.

 AI Analysis | Feedback